InformaticsMatters/dls-fragalysis-stack-openshift/doc/installation-guide.md

         --vault-password-file vault-pass.txt \
         --extra-vars "deploy_molport_graph=true"

+>   The **Routes** generated for the Django applications are not
+    (at the moment) automatically secured.
+Once each stack has been deployed you will need to adjust the corresponding route definition in OpenShift.
+    Navigate to the pod's route and select `Edit YAML` from thw `Actions` drop-down menu.
+Chcnage the `kubernetes.io/tls-acme` property from `false` to `true` and `Save` it.
+After a few moments your route should be secure.

 ## Step 3 - Install and configure the Jenkins CI/CD framework
 To install and configure the CI/CD framework, follow the instructions in the document `installing-and-configuring-jenkins.pdf`, which can be found